-All of the planning and hiking is so worth it to find solitude in the mountains, along with plentiful and willing trout.
+All of the planning that goes into a backcountry hiking adventure is so worth it to find solitude in the mountains, along with plentiful and willing trout.
 This was our summer 2020 alpine adventure.
 There was hiking, camping in the woods, lots of fishing, boulder hopping, star gazing and paragliding.

 The winter of 2014-15 brought challenging fishing conditions to the Pacific Northwest.
 Warm wet weather early saw most of the areas usual snow fall as rain, which led to more blown out rivers than normal, and then a switch to dry warm weather turned the rivers low and clear.
 To get their steelhead fix, the DRYFT crew was forced to not only range farther abroad and visit locations from the coast of Oregon up to BC, but also to employ a broad range of tactics- from getting a little dirty during low clear flows to swinging overly large intruders in colored up water.
 This is Winter Wandering for steelhead in the Pacific Northwest.